Your team still prints purchase orders. Routes them for signatures. Enters them manually into three systems.

 Do the math on 52,000 POs.
 The savings aren’t incremental.
 They’re transformational.

 And in 2026, an AI layer makes this smarter.
-Agentic AI can flag anomalies in PO data like duplicate orders, pricing discrepancies against historical averages, vendors with declining performance scores before a human approver even sees the request.
+Agentic AI can flag anomalies in PO data—duplicate orders, pricing discrepancies against historical averages, declining vendor scores.
+It catches these issues before a human approver even sees the request.
 It’s not just faster processing.
 It’s intelligent procurement.

 Quality control in manufacturing lives and dies by paper documentation.
-Inspection checklists, non-conformance reports, corrective action logs, test results, all of it needs to be captured, stored, and retrievable for audits.
+This is another area where the paper tax quietly drains resources.
+Inspection checklists, non-conformance reports, corrective action logs, and test results all need to be captured, stored, and retrievable for audits.

 This matters more in 2026 than it did five years ago.
-Manufacturing is facing what workforce analysts call the “silver tsunami” aka the retirement of experienced workers whose quality standards and institutional knowledge live in their heads, not in a system.
+Manufacturing faces what analysts call the “silver tsunami” aka the retirement of experienced workers whose quality standards and institutional knowledge live in their heads, not in a system.
 When that knowledge walks out the door, paper-based QC documentation can’t fill the gap.
 A digital system can.

 When the auditor arrives, you don’t open a binder.
 You open a dashboard.